As a child, I loved when my grandma would visit us in California from Iowa. She always brought us homemade suckers in multiple colors and flavors.

-Would you like to make your own homemade suckers for birthday parties, holidays, fundraisers, or just for fun?
+Would you like to learn how to make hard candy for birthday parties, holidays, fundraisers, or just for fun?
 Most of the ingredients you already have at home.

-You will need sucker molds, which can be ordered online or found at some craft stores.
-The molds I used in this post are made by Sweet Creations, but I’ve also bought molds from Baker’s Party Shop that are very inexpensive and work great.
+Sucker molds (or lollipop molds) can be ordered online or found at some craft stores.
+The molds I used in this post are made by Sweet Creations, but I’ve also bought molds from Baker’s Party Shop that are very inexpensive and work great!

 - Sucker sticks